emkayoh/Noise/README.md

 # Noise
-This repsoitiory uses test data to evaluate how noise in data affects parameter estimates and model selection
+This repositiory uses test data to evaluate how noise in data affects parameter estimates and model selection It will be used with an instance of a cloud computer.